xTrayambak/Artemis/README.md

-"Subtract"
+"Subtract":

  the Subtract function performs the subtraction operation.
 Eg:
 ```csharp
 using System;